-Each Scout, adult, and visitor staying overnight at Camp Friedlander and the 4 Day Cub Resident Camp are required to submit an official BSA Annual Health and Medical Record with parts A, B, and C completed upon arrival at camp.
+Each Scout, adult, and visitor staying overnight at Camp Friedlander and the Webelos Camp are required to submit an official BSA Annual Health and Medical Record with parts A, B, and C completed upon arrival at camp.
 A completed form includes a copy of the participant’s medical insurance card.
 This form requires an annual update by a certified and licensed healthcare provider.
 This form must be updated and signed within 12 months of the date you will leave camp.
 Only submit copies of medical forms; do not submit originals.
 Do not mail forms to the council office; bring them to camp.
 An electronic and editable copy of the form can be downloaded by clicking the link above.
 Please note, non-BSA medical forms will NOT be accepted.

 HEALTH AND SAFETY EMERGENCIES

 Precautions for the safety of all Scouts and Leaders are paramount in the development of our programs and facilities.
 In the event medical needs arise while you are in camp, our Health and First Aid Facilities are available with qualified personnel on duty 24 hours a day.
 Additionally, we have an agreement with Bethesda North Hospital, located 7 miles from Camp Friedlander on Montgomery Road to handle any emergency that exceeds the capability of our trained medical staff.

 As parents, leaders, and staff we look forward to each summer with a great deal of anticipation.
 However, we know that this year we must temper that enthusiasm with caution and careful planning.
 These are uncertain times.
 We understand that changes come quickly and in unexpected ways.